-Waggoners had no way of knowing whether these expenses were proper at the time they signed the settlement distribution sheet.
+In clear contradiction to its earlier reasoning, the trial court held the Waggoners could present these factual circumstances related to expenses to the jury because the Waggoners had no way of knowing whether these expenses were proper at the time they signed the settlement Disbursement Statement.
 The trial court stated:

-There is evidence that there is a genuine issue of material fact as to the deduction of expenses.
+"There is evidence that there is a genuine issue of material fact as to the deduction of expenses.
 In particular, the case specific expenses to Williamson Law firm, there is a genuine issue of material fact as to whether or not these expenses deducted are set out on here are legitimate proper expenses.
-Also, as to generic expenses, there has been genuine issue of material fact as to whether or not these expenses were proper.
-(Transcript, Records Excerpts).

-In addition to expenses deducted on the Disbursement Statement, the Waggoners have pleaded and supported with extensive evidence that they also did not know and had no basis to know whether the gross settlement amount, attorney fee sharing and percentage, MDL fee deduction improprieties, and purported contribution to the MTLA were proper when the Waggoners signed the Disbursement Statement at the Adams County Airport on June 25, 2001.
-When the Waggoners signed the Disbursement Statement, they had no basis for knowing Williamson and Miller intentionally withheld vital information necessary, and in fact required, in order for the Waggoners to make an informed consent to the settlement.10 The two facts most contrary to the trial court's reasoning is first that the American Home Products Settlement was actually reached on April 24, 2001 two months prior to Williamson's June 25, 2001 communication to the Waggoners concerning the actual resolution of their claims.
-Second, Williamson and Miller never disclosed to the Waggoners the existence of the aggregate settlement and instead falsely represented to the Waggoners that their settlement with American Home Products was individually negotiated and effectuated.
+Also, as to generic expenses, there has been genuine issue of material fact as to whether or not these expenses were proper."
+103 basis to know Williamson and Miller had engaged in wrongdoing and intentionally, withheld vital information required in order for the Waggoners to make an informed, consent to the AHP settlement.104 The two facts most contrary to the trial court's reasoning is first that the AHP Settlement was actually reached on April 24, 2001 two months prior to Williamson's June 25, 2001 communication to the Waggoners concerning the actual resolution of their claims.
+Second,